Venice: Jewel of the Adriatic 2025

 A wonderfully varied program from churches and art galleries, to tours of private palaces and trips outside Venice.
 A must for lovers of art, its history and the history of Venice.
 Pauline, VIC.

 This tour delivered a wonderfully encompassing yet detailed experience in Venice and the Veneto region.
 It gave unusual opportunities such as visits to the fascinating Rubelli and Bevilacqua textile workshops and showrooms.
 Little touches like the leisurely long table lunch in the gorgeous gardens of Locanda Cipriani on Torcello and a gourmet farewell dinner served beautifully at Alle Corone, all added to the Venetian experience.
-Our tour leader, Bernard Hoffert, was exceptional, displaying great knowledge and unflagging energy while also being organised, calm and keeping a sense of humour.
 Heather, NSW.

 Itinerary

 The following itinerary describes a range of museums, villas and palaces which we plan to visit.
 Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure.
-Please note that the daily activities described in this itinerary may be rotated and/or modified to accommodate changes in museum opening hours, flight schedules etc. Meals included in the tour price are indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.
+Participants should note that the daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, flight schedules etc. Meals included in the tour price are indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.

 We shall take a tour of Venice’s magnificent Palazzo Ducale (Doge’s Palace), which was the governmental, diplomatic, administrative and judicial centre of the Republic, as well as the Doge’s residence, for nearly a millennium, until Napoleon destroyed the Serenissima’s independence in 1797.
 John Ruskin called it ‘the central building of the world’, a consummate fusion of Roman, Gothic and Islamic elements that, despite constant renovation, particularly after the great fire of 1577, preserves a unique sense of unity in diversity.
 The palace’s canal façade constitutes a masterly balance.
 The great upper wall fronting the room of the Great Council is lightened by shimmering Islamic patterns of white Istrian and pink Verona stone so that visually it does not bear down oppressively upon the two stories of supporting arcades that represent the very best of Venetian Gothic.
 Within, the courtyard and governmental chambers add wonderful Renaissance architectural elements created by masters like Andrea Palladio.
 The interior presents a treasure house of late Renaissance painting, of masters such as Tintoretto and Veronese, the imagery of whose vast canvases extols the virtues of the Republic.
 As you walk from chamber to chamber you will become increasingly aware of the great wealth and powerful pride of the aristocratic elite that ruled Venice.

 Following some time at leisure for lunch, we will explore the ethereal interior of the great church of San Marco, with a focus on the evolution of the mosaics which cover its domes, arches and walls and how they echo a medieval vision of heaven.
-(Overnight Venice) B
+This evening we dine together at a local restaurant.
+(Overnight Venice) D

 This morning we take the vaporetto to the island of Torcello; we shall return via Burano and Murano.
 Although Torcello is much visited it is still amazingly peaceful.
 Much of the island is a nature reserve, accessible only on the walking paths.
 First settled in the 5th century, before the local population moved to the Rivo Alto (Rialto) in the centre of the lagoon, Torcello may once have had a population of around 20,000 souls.
 Eventually malaria killed much of the population, and the survivors left it.
 Buildings were plundered for building material so that little remains of its once splendid palaces, churches, and monasteries; it is now a lovely dreamy backwater.